-Employees of MMA Corporate and the MMA Anchorage office
+Employees of MMA-Corporate and MMA-Alaska

-The unpaid waiting period for coverage under the STD Benefits Policy is seven calendar days, including Saturdays, Sundays and holidays.
+The unpaid waiting period for coverage under the STD Benefits Policy is seven calendar days (more than five consecutive business days), including Saturdays, Sundays and holidays.
 During this unpaid waiting period, you must use any available Sick Days.
 The waiting period is counted from the first day you are absent from work due to a serious health condition.

 Once your Sick Days are exhausted, you must use available Personal Days, Floating Holidays and/or vacation days (including borrowing vacation days in advance).
-If you exhaust all of you Sick Days, Personal Days, Floating Holidays and /or vacation days, then the seven calendar day waiting period will be unpaid.
+If you exhaust all of your Sick Days, Personal Days, Floating Holidays and /or vacation days, then the seven calendar day waiting period will be unpaid.